kaltura/Tags-Editor/README.md

 Notes
 -----
-Note: The first time you load the Tags Editor, tagCaching.txt will fill with your tags from the server.
+The first time you load the Tags Editor, tagCaching.txt will fill with your tags from the server.
 After that, it will continue using this cache rather than accessing the server.
-If you update your tags from anywhere other than the Tags Editor, you must delete this file and open the Editor again.__
+If you update your tags from anywhere other than the Tags Editor, you must delete tagCaching.txt and open the Editor again.